-YouTube is the most commonly used multimedia player on the web, but it does not conform to the Web Content Accessibility Guidelines (WCAG) 2.0.
+YouTube is the most commonly used multimedia player on the web, but the Flash version does not conform to the Web Content Accessibility Guidelines (WCAG) 2.0.

 Digital Access has created a free alternative YouTube player that incorporates accessible controls.